 LNG Canada Connect

-Interested employers and job applicants should contact:
+Interested employers and job applicants in the Terrace area should contact:

-Steven Bernard, LNG Canada Connect Representative
+Steven, LNG Canada Connect Representative

 The LNG Canada Connect program participants are further supported by a Gear Up! fund to help new workers obtain the supports they need to be job ready.
 Gear Up! assistance is awarded at the discretion of the program and based on need.